 Considering the value of corticosteroids in the body, one might imagine that the prescription of these hormones in medical applications for your dog would be relatively safe.
 That is, unfortunately, not always the case.

 The most common forms of corticosteroids prescribed to dogs are prednisone, prednisolone, triamcinolone, and dexamethasone.
 Methylprednisolone is also commonly prescribed.
-These are all that are known as “synthetic corticosteroids,” which have increased effectiveness and period of activity.
+These are all known as “synthetic corticosteroids,” which have increased effectiveness and period of activity.
 These steroids are generally approved in pill format or through injections.

 But in most cases, corticosteroids are prescribed in non-emergency situations where other treatments would present less risk.
 Conditions like dermatitis, colitis, and enteritis are often treated with steroids.
 Bowel conditions like inflammatory bowel disease are also associated with corticosteroid treatments, while everything from inflamed gums to asthma is also on the list.